Pushpendra-1697/Ecommerce-API/README.md

 ## NOTE:  For the Below routes pass the token from headers (Required)

 #### 6) */cart/addToCart: update quantities* --> (POST)
+Used for add to cart / Update quantities (default 1 quantity at first addToCart)

 ##### Input Sample:
   - productId:"64be95a1f0dd493feb5c8210",